If you’ve had a baby for…I don’t know…more than about 3 hours, you have very likely experienced the ‘witching hour’.

 I know many parents hesitate to ‘comfort feed’ their little one for fear that they’ll start a bad habit or overfeed their baby.

 But in my opinion, comfort feeding is extremely natural, and if it works, do it!
 If you’re breastfeeding and are sure your little one isn’t actually hungry, continue to offer the same breast.
 You obviously need to be a bit more careful with formula, but if you’re concerned, try offering a pacifier or even your pinky.

 Have a plan.

 When you’re in the midst of a crying jag, it can be hard to think straight.
 You’ll likely resort to the same old soothing strategies you always use, and sometimes, this can be enough.

 But other times, everything you try fails.
 This is why it’s important to plan ahead and be armed with a list of soothing strategies.

-Some of the most effective calming strategies you can try include:
+Some of the most effective calming strategies when your baby is fussy in the evening include:

 - Swaddling and bouncing on an exercise ball